![]() |

 boat and will have all necessary maps "in the bag".
 For the GPS navigation

 internet itself is'nt yet necessary.
-Now also with Cache Manager

 In the new version 3 the tool "Cache for Google Earth" is entirely integrated into